jenlky/hugo-blog/content/_index.md

 enableMathJax: true
 ---

-Hi, my name is Jenssen Lee Kang Yuan or @jenlky on the internet.
+Hi, I'm Jenssen Lee Kang Yuan or jens for short!

 I'm a Software Engineer in Singapore who has been programming for over a year and just graduated from ThoughtWorks Jumpstart, a 3 months coding bootcamp.